 Recent activities include Duruflé’s Requiem at Carnegie Hall in New York (February 2018), Bach’s Mass in B minor with In the Choir of St. Andrew and St. Paul and Ensemble Caprice (March 2018), and Mendelssohn’s Elijah with McGill University choirs and orchestra (April 2018).
 In August he will travel to China where he will lead a series of masterclasses.
 His work has been broadcast by CBC and PBS, and can be heard on several recordings, including his new recording entitled LUX (ATMA, 2017).

-Deirdre has studied conducting with Erica Washburn and Christina Murray, as well as masterclasses and apprenticeships with Dr. Julia Davids, Michael Zaugg, Elise Bradley and Lydia Adams.
-Originally from Nova Scotia, Deirdre grew up singing in the renowned Sing Summer program, as well as with the Nova Scotia Youth Choir, Xara Choral Theatre and the National Youth Choir of Canada.
+Originally from Nova Scotia, Deirdre sang with Xara Choral Theatre, the Nova Scotia Youth Choir and the National Youth Choir of Canada.
+She now sings with Aella, a treble vocal ensemble in Ottawa.
 In high demand as a vocal coach, Deirdre is passionate about music education and life-long learning and maintains a busy teaching studio.

 Scott Richardson, OCS Choir Accompanist